 STEP 4: Master Two Basic Serve

-In table tennis, one thing you should know is that every point in a set begins with a serve.
-When the serve begins, you can control the point and even force your opponent to make a weak return.
+In table tennis, you should know that every point in a set begins with a serve.
+When the service begins, you can control the point and even force your opponent to make a weak return.
 You can even force your opponent to place the ball on your strong side.
 However, it all depends on your technique of serving the ball.
 As a beginner, you can learn how to make the best serves.

-There are many ways you can serve a ball but it isn’t possible to learn all of these techniques as a beginner.
+You can serve a ball in many ways, but it isn’t possible to learn all of these techniques as a beginner.

 Divided according to the racket surface of the serve: